opencord/platform-install/README.md

 ```
 ansible-playbook -i cord-test-hosts cord-setup.yml
 ```
+As mentioned above, be patient!
+With a fast Internet connection, the entire process will take about one hour to complete.

-This will bring up various OpenStack services, including Neutron with the VTN plugin.
+The install will bring up various OpenStack services, including Neutron with the VTN plugin.
 It will also create two VMs called *xos* and *onos-cord* and prep them.
 It creates a single nova-compute node running inside a VM.